-No two companies are alike which is why Pinnacle Strategies prides itself on providing customized solutions that are tailored to the specific need of each client, particularly those in manufacturing.
+No two companies are alike which is why we prides ourselves on providing customized solutions that are tailored to the specific need of each client, particularly those in manufacturing.
 And we'd like to take this opportunity to invite you to contact us so that we can get to know you better and explore ways that RABIT can be deployed for your company.